Dreamown/im2mesh_matlab/README.md

 - Able to avoid sharp corners when simplifying polylines.
 - Support phase selection before meshing.
 - 3 mesh generators are available for selection: [MESH2D](https://github.com/dengwirda/mesh2d), [generateMesh](https://www.mathworks.com/help/pde/ug/pde.pdemodel.generatemesh.html), and [Gmsh](https://gmsh.info/).
 - Generated mesh can be exported as `inp` file (Abaqus) and `bdf` file (Nastran bulk data, compatible with COMSOL).
-Mesh can be exported as many formats via Gmsh.
+Mesh can be exported as many formats via Gmsh, such as STL.
 - Graphical user interface (GUI) version is available as a MATLAB app.

 <p align="center">